Martha Stewart Living, June 2013

 - Add ice water and immediately pulse until just incorporated, about 10 times more.
 Squeeze a small amount of dough to make sure it holds together.
 Pulse a few more times, if necessary.

 - Empty dough onto a piece of plastic wrap.
 Bring edges together to gather dough, pressing so it comes together into a mass.
-Roll out dough, still in plastic, to a 6-by-8-inch rectangle (1/2 inch thick).
+Form dough into a disk and wrap in plastic.
+Roll out dough, still wrapped in plastic, to a 1/2-inch-thick disk.
 Refrigerate at least 45 minutes and up to 2 days; dough can be wrapped in plastic, then in foil, and frozen up to 1 month.

 © 2014 Martha Stewart Living Omnimedia.
 All rights reserved.